xpeppers/birthday-greetings-kata/README.md

 ## How to

-This kata can be done in two ways; if you want to try the refactoring way, then import in Eclipse the base code.
+This kata can be done in two ways:
+- if you want to try the refactoring way, then import the maven project into your IDE and start from there.
-If you want to try the TDD way, start with a blank Java project.
+- If you want to try the TDD way, just start with a blank Java project.

-## Refactoring way

-If you choose the refactoring way, you have to import the project in your IDE.

-To import the project in Eclipse: select

-    File -> Import -> Existing Project into Workspace

-To import the project in Idea: run

-    mvn idea:idea

 ## Problem

 Write a program that loads a set of employee records from a flat file.
 Sends a greetings email to all employees whose birthday is today.
-The flat file is a sequence of records, separated by newlines; this are the first few lines:
+The flat file is a sequence of records, separated by newlines; these are the first few lines:

 ```
 last_name, first_name, date_of_birth, email